How To Get To Amorgos Island In Greece

 The ferries from Piraeus to Amorgos take several hours.
 Bring a book, a movie, or something else to pass your time, or just spend an hour or two looking at the blue sea.

-In addition, my suggestion for ferry travel in Greece is to bring a few warm clothes.
+My suggestion for ferry travel in Greece is to bring a few warm clothes.
 The air-condition on board can get incredibly chilly!

 Tip: If you are staying in downtown Athens, allow for plenty of time to get to Piraeus port, either by metro or taxi.
 It’s best to get to your ferry at least a half-hour before departure, and make yourself comfortable.